-Technical Delegates\ (and the Referee when appointed by FIS) have the right to reimbursement for their travel expenses up to a maximum of CHF 600.--1 For longer distances (train, first class or air fare, tourist class) or car per kilometer, CHF 0.70 or equivalent which amount included any applicable highway taxes.
+Technical Delegates, the Referee when appointed by FIS, and all Jury members at FIS World Championships have the right to reimbursement for their travel expenses.
+Reimbursement is limited to CHF 600.-- for competitions other than Olympic Winter Games, World Championships, World Cup and Continental Cup, unless an exception has been granted.
+For longer distances the actual cost of train (first class) or air fare (tourist class), or car travel at a rate of CHF 0.70 per kilometre plus any applicable highway charges, may be claimed.
 The TD is entitled to receive free accommodation and meals during the assignment.
 This rule also applies to inspections.

-In addition, a fixed daily rate of CHF 125.-- for World Cup, Continental Cup, World Championships and lower level events is added for the travel days to and from, as well as each day of the assignment (lower level: as of 16th October, 2023), which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last competition) is not permitted.
-If overnight accommodation during the journey to and from the assignment is necessary such expense shall be justified and reimbursed separately.
+In addition, a fixed daily rate of CHF 125.-- is added for each day of the assignment, including travel days.
+If overnight accommodation during the journey to and from the assignment is necessary, such expense shall be justified and reimbursed separately.